376 REVIEWS

 Q: Does a confession guarantee a conviction?

-A: No. A conviction depends on the entirety of the evidence, not solely on a confession.
-A confession might be the state's best evidence in a case; however, it doesn't guarentee anything.
+A: No. A conviction depends on all the evidence, not just a confession.
+A confession might be the state’s best evidence in a case, but it doesn’t guarantee anything.

 Q: How can FrizWoods assist me?